Can you and your students create a DIY obstacle course made entirely from recycled materials?

 4. The Balance Beam

 Here’s another one you can make with reclaimed materials.
-You’ll want to make sure you make it safe and secure, but you could even use a fallen log or pallets to create this for your obstacle course.
+Keep it safe and secure, but you can use a fallen log or pallets to create this for your obstacle course.

 Make It Challenging: We made a little bit of a challenge to this one here by adding different levels that go up and down.
 To make yours even more challenging, increase the height a bit or have greater levels of difference from one section to the next.